BrownBearSec/Wriggle/README.md

 - where `domains.txt` is a file with a new domain on each line
 - where `outOfScope.txt` is a file of any subdomains out of scope, Eg `admin.domain.com`.
 Also one per line

+An example of both files can be seen in the examples folder

 ### Features:

 - Get values from Href tags from html